 Over the next decade, branch expansion was largely a result of mergers with Premier, Encore Federal and Meadows Credit Unions.
-The new offices were located in Palatine, Schaumburg, Northbrook, Carol Stream and Streamwood, along with dedicated offices for select employee groups in Des Plaines, Deer Park, and a second Schaumburg location.
+The new offices were located in Palatine, Schaumburg,

+Northbrook, Carol Stream and Streamwood, along with dedicated offices for select employee groups in Des Plaines, Deer Park, and a second Schaumburg location.
 We also constructed new facilities in both Kildeer and Arlington Heights.
 These ten offices allowed us to greatly expand the credit union's physical footprint in northern Illinois in a relatively short period of time.

 There have been several additional mergers since the turn of the century.
-Some of these mergers had smaller numbers of members, such as credit unions for NOSCO employees in 1984, North Shore Gas employees in 2006, City of Waukegan employees in 2022, etc. While these and similar mergers strengthened the credit union by adding members and assets, they did not include additional branches.
+Some of these mergers had smaller numbers of members, such as credit unions for NOSCO employees in 1984, North Shore Gas employees in 2006, City of Waukegan employees in 2022, etc. We even have two upcoming mergers, one with Rockford Bell Credit Union and the other with Kane County Teachers Credit Union.